m1ke-s/my-third-first-repo/README.md

 ciaooo

-This inizial file contains a typo.
+This INITIAL file contains a typo.